 The Reformation was a "back to the Bible" movement that recoved core truths of God's Word that had been obscured through time and tradition.
 Following are some of the key doctrines clearly taught in the Bible that help us understand how to follow Christ.

-The Bible is the only Word from God without error.
-Scripture is the sole authority in matters of doctrine, faith, and practice; the Bible alone has the authority to bind the conscience absolutely.
-In Christian churches and in the lives of believers the Bible is the ultimate authority for what we believe and how we live.It is God's Word that defines and establishes the Church, rather than the church that defines God's Word (II Timothy 3:16).
+The Bible is the only Word from God without error.We affirm that Scripture is both infallible and inerrant and is the sole source of written divine revelation.
+It alone has authority to bind the conscience.
+The Bible alone teaches all that is necessary for our salvation from sin and is the final authority by which Christian doctrine and behaviour must be measured.It is God's Word that defines and establishes the Church, rather than the church that defines God's Word (II Timothy 3:16).